nlhkabu/nlhkabu.github.io/_posts/2014-11-18-on-creativity.md

     light: 8fd7d6

 title: On Creativity
-tldr: The perception of coding as a non-creative pursuit is problematic.
+summary: The perception of coding as a non-creative pursuit is problematic.
 ---

 I have always considered myself to be creative.
 One of my earliest memories was drawing in my family lounge room at a child-size portable desk - it was bright yellow and had compartments on the side where I kept my pencils, crayons and textas.